A History of Christ Church Drinagh.

 Today, the parish is a member of the Fanlobbus Union of Parishes.

-Services are held on two Sundays in the month at 9.45 a.m.
-Service of the Word on the first Sunday - Holy Communion on the third Sunday.
+Services are held on two Sundays in the month at 9.30 a.m.
+Holy Communion on the first Sunday - Service of the Word on the third Sunday.
 Where there is a fifth Sunday in the month, the churches in the Union take it in turns to host a United Service.